rsnodgrass/gitinspector/README.md

 This replaces the need to manually calculate and specify `--since` and `--until` dates for quarterly analysis.

 ### Team Configuration (Optional)
-To filter analysis to specific team members, create a JSON configuration file:
+To filter analysis to specific team members and optionally define repositories, create a JSON configuration file:

 **team_config.json:**
 ```json